 At the end of the day, those who develop educational apps to promote active, engaging, meaningful, and socially interactive learning are the winners.
 And you can too!

-Active learning takes a variety of forms – kinetic (touching, moving, swiping), voice interaction (repeating, singing), cognitive (interpreting and manipulating symbolic systems), etc.
+In an education mobile app development, active learning takes a variety of forms – kinetic (touching, moving, swiping), voice interaction (repeating, singing), cognitive (interpreting and manipulating symbolic systems), etc.

 How to direct this activity towards a learning goal?
 When kids deal with symbolic systems like language, numbers, musical scale, geographic maps, it’s important to reinforce those with physical objects or phenomena representations, e.g. melody, pictures, etc.